 Spiking oil prices caused the CPI to more than double by the end of 1980.
 In comparison, notes Investopedia, “it had previously taken 24 years (1947-1971) for the CPI to double.
 The result was a period of stagflation — low economic growth, high unemployment and high inflation.”

-Why might this decoupling have occurred?
+What's behind this decoupling?
 Some have suggested improvements in energy efficiency have lowered energy consumption per dollar across many industries.
-Others have argued that since the 1990s monetary policymakers have changed the methods by which they control inflation in the market, in effect softening the impact of higher oil prices.
+Others have argued that since the 1990s, monetary policymakers have changed the methods by which they control inflation, in effect softening the impact of higher oil prices.

 Economists, including those at the St. Louis Federal Reserve, have pointed to the fact that the US CPI basket has increasingly become more heavily weighted with services rather than goods tied to oil.

-As of 2018, the PPI and the oil price had a positive correlation of 0.71 (compared to a correlation of 0.27 between CPI and the oil price).
-“This seems to show that crude oil, as an inflation hedge, is not especially useful,” Path Trading Partners’ Iaccino concluded in his discussion of the oil price and inflation.
+According to Investopedia, between 1970 and 2017, oil prices and the PPI had a positive correlation of 0.71 (compared to a correlation of 0.27 between the CPI and oil prices).
+“This seems to show that crude oil, as an inflation hedge, is not especially useful,” Path Trading Partners’ Iaccino concluded in his discussion of oil prices and inflation.
 “But as an input to the idea of potential future inflation, crude oil price has some value.”

 Don’t forget to follow us @INN_Resource for real-time news updates!